Dr Alys Megan Longley

 Teaching | Current

-In 2017 Alys will be teaching Dance 730 Choreographic Research; Dance 107 Contextual Studies; and Dance 121 Dance Writing; Supervision of BDance St(Hons), Masters and PhD research.
+In 2018 Alys will be contributing to Dance 720 Choreographic Research; Dance 215; Improvisation and leading Dance 107 Contextual Studies; and Dance 121 Dance Writing; Supervision of BDance St(Hons), Masters and PhD research.

-Alys is currently supervising two practice-led PhD projects, and has supervised two to completion.
-These projects cover research in 'dark materiality in choreographic practice', inclusive teaching practices in choreographic mentoring, economies of applied theatre and somatic, sound-based and site-responsive choreographic practices.
+Alys is currently supervising seven PhD projects, and has supervised two to completion.
+These projects cover research in 'dark materiality in choreographic practice', inclusive teaching practices in choreographic mentoring; economies of applied theatre; the role of gesture in mathematical learning; the role of creativity in urban wellbeing and somatic, sound-based and site-responsive choreographic practices.

 2017 CLeaR Teaching Fellow